How To Apply for a Green Card for Your Parent – A Step-by-Step Guide

-Step 4: Complete a Form I-864 Affidavit of Support for your parent
+Step 4: Complete a Form I-864 Affidavit of Support for Your Parent

-Once you have collected all the required documents to prove that you have an eligible relationship with your parent, you (the Sponsor) will need to file Form 1-864, Affidavit of Support on behalf of your parent.
-Form I-864 is used to show that you are prepared to support the Green Card petitioner (your parent) financially so that they will not have to rely on the U.S. government for financial support once they become a green card holder.
+Once you have collected all the required documents to prove that you have an eligible relationship with your parent, you (the sponsor) will need to file Form 1-864, Affidavit of Support on behalf of your parent.
+Form I-864 is used to show that you are prepared to support the green card petitioner (your parent) financially so that they will not have to rely on the U.S. government for financial support once they become a green card holder.

-Now that you have prepared the Form I-864 on behalf of your parent, it is time to help them prepare their Green Card application paperwork.
+Now that you have prepared the Form I-864 on behalf of your parent, it is time to help them prepare their green card application paperwork.
 There are two different paths to apply for permanent residence for your parent.
 The path to take, and the supporting documents required, will depend on whether or not your parent is currently in the U.S. Either way, we can help you prepare your parent green card application for free with our simple web app.

-Adjustment of Status – Your parent is currently in the U.S.
+Adjustment of Status – Your Parent Is Currently in the U.S.

-If your parent is physically present in the U.S., they can apply for an Adjustment of Status.
-To apply for an Adjustment of Status, your parent would have to file Form I-485, Adjustment of Status either at the same time (concurrently) or after (non-concurrently) they file Form I-130.
+If your parent is physically present in the U.S., they can apply for an adjustment of status.
+To apply for an adjustment of status, your parent would have to file Form I-485, Adjustment of Status either at the same time (concurrently) or after (non-concurrently) they file Form I-130.

-Consular Processing – Your parent is living outside of the U.S.
+Consular Processing – Your Parent Is Living Outside of the U.S.